How to Clean White Marble in your Bathroom

 White marble is a beautiful and highly functional choice for your bathroom.
-However, it can sometimes present its own challenges, including proper care and cleaning.
-This material makes such a beautiful, timeless look in any space, including bathrooms.
-However, marble counters are different from marble floors and there are several cleaning considerations for each.
+However, it can sometimes present its challenges, including proper care and cleaning.
+This material makes a beautiful, timeless look in any space, including bathrooms.
+However, marble counters are different from marble floors, with several cleaning considerations for each.

 For the sake of this guide, we’ll be focusing on cleaning white marble vanity sinks and counter surfaces.
 There are some things that you will need to keep in mind, so first, let’s take a minute to talk a little more about why marble makes a good choice for bathroom vanities and other things that you should know besides just how to clean the material.